 If an area does not have access to the required level of provision (consistent with the catchments) it is deemed deficient.
-KKP has identified instances where new sites may be needed or potential opportunities could be explored in order to provide comprehensive access to different types of provision, for example, where a gap in one form of provision may exist but the area in question is served by another form of open space.
+KKP has identified instances where new sites may be needed or potential opportunities could be explored in order to provide comprehensive access to different types of provision, for example, where a gap in one form of provision may exist but the area in question is served by another form of open space, which could also be used to serve that deficiency.